NERC-CEH/lepisense-input-api/README.md

    - **Country:** Select the country from the dropdown menu.
    - **Deployment:** Select the deployment from the dropdown menu.
    - **Data type:** Select the type of data (e.g., motion images, snapshot images, audible recordings, ultrasound recordings).
-   - **Select Zip File:** Choose the zip file you want to upload, that contains images or audio files depending on the type of data that you are uploading.
+   - **Select Files:** Choose the files you want to upload, that contains images or audio files depending on the type of data that you are uploading.
    - **Review Data:** Check the box to acknowledge that you have reviewed the data.